 Come learn how to play this fun paddle sport or improve your skills with our volunteers.
-All sessions 10am – 12pm, with rain dates in parenthesis.
+All sessions 10am – 12pm.
 Sign up for as many sessions as you like!

 The EDD Memorial Fund offers adaptive sports programs throughout the year to children and adults with developmental and physical disabilities.
-Our free basketball, baseball, biking, soccer, swimming, pickleball and yoga are currently available in Central New York and Vermont.
+Our free basketball, baseball, biking, kayaking, soccer, swimming, pickleball, rowing and yoga are currently available in Central New York and Vermont.
 Our programs are appropriate for school-age children and older; no one ages out of the program.
-We partner with local colleges and community members to lead our skill clinics, with the Adaptive Sports Foundation in Windham, NY to offer alpine race training and downhill skiing instruction and with Athelas Therapeutic Riding in Otego, NY to provide horseback riding lessons.
+We partner with local colleges and community members to lead our skill clinics, as well as with Otsego Area Rowing in Cooperstown, NY, the Adaptive Sports Foundation in Windham, NY to offer alpine race training and downhill skiing instruction and with Athelas Therapeutic Riding in Otego, NY to provide horseback riding lessons.
 Our current locations are Castleton, VT, Colchester, VT, Oneonta, NY and Delhi, NY.
-Our current partners include Castleton University, Hartwick College, SUNY Delhi, St. Michael’s College and the Oneonta Outlaws, a summer collegiate baseball team.
+Our current partners include Castleton University, Hartwick College, SUNY Delhi, Saint Michael’s College and the Oneonta Outlaws, a summer collegiate baseball team.

 “Everyone involved centered their attention on helping the children achieve success and confidence.” - parent